browserengineering/book/book/scheduling.md

 ::: {.further}

-There's nothing special about 60 frames per second.
+There's nothing special about any particular refresh rate.
 Some displays refresh 72 times per second, and displays that [refresh even more often][refresh-rate] are becoming more common.
 Movies are often shot in 24 frames per second (though [some directors advocate